pk98723/Terraform/README.md

 This is next level of Remote Repository
 Here entire files from the Local Directory will be pushed into Remote Repository So command here is "Git push"

+Example:
+Lets say we have a folder on desktop with name "Tutfarm"

+C:\Users\ABC\Desktop\Tutfarm> git init
+# This will initate the Tutfarm folder as working directory

+now lets say we have created 2 file's inside this folder with name farmexample.txt & farm.py. this means we are at 1st state "Working directory".
+Now lets push one of the file into "Staging area"

+# Pushing from Working directory to Staging area
+C:\Users\C:\Users\ABC\Desktop\Tutfarm> git add farm.py

+So after we run the above command we see that the out of 2 files from working directory, one is ready to be pushed from working directory to staging area and one is still marked as Untracked file in the working directory

+# Pushing from Staging area to Local directory
+C:\Users\C:\Users\ABC\Desktop\Tutfarm> git commit -m "Commiting code"

+"-m" means the text you wanted to understand or when someone see;s the commit they will understand the text within "".

+# Pushing from Local directory to Remote repository
+Here to push the files into Remote repository, an account has to be created in the remote hosts in the tools discussed above.
+So here I am choosing Github.
+At this point your local directory dont know what is the remote repository so it has to be declared or should be advertised by using below command:
+C:\Users\C:\Users\ABC\Desktop\Tutfarm> git remote add origin "https://github.com/ABC/Tutsform.git" -----> Example name.

+Now lets push

+C:\Users\C:\Users\ABC\Desktop\Tutfarm> git push -u origin master

+explanation:
+origin master - Here we have only master branch so we will be able to push it to it.
+Incase we have more branches then we need to specify the branch we need.
+So run "git branch" command to understand what are all branches available.

+# Important Git Commands:
+git init
+git add
+git commit
+git push
+git status
+git branch

+# Steps to create account or repository in Github:
+1. Login to github.com
+2. Signup with the account you would like to use
+3. Once the account is created and able to login, create a new repository.
+4. Here you will find the additional options .gitignore file -  Incase we do Git add/commit/push which files should be ignored and which files to be considered will be decleared.
+README file - Can be used to track all the summary of your work.
+Public - Anyone can have access to the repository Private - Only the account holder can see the repository License - There will be many open soruce projects online so we need to give license from repository incase you want to use that.
+It is like a security feature.